bhaggi007/portfolioProjectWithHTMLCSS/README.md

 2. Main section -1 --> two line intro with two images
 3. Main section -2 --> a little background.
 Then there is what all expertise is there
 4. Main section -3 --> recent work with different companies
-5. Main section -5 --> Companies with whih collaborated
+5. Main section -4 --> Companies with whih collaborated
-6. Main section -6 --> Startup products created
+6. Main section -5 --> Startup products created
-7. Main section -7 --> Testimonials
+7. Main section -6 --> Testimonials
 8. Footer section --> for connecting and collaborating

+Let us try to build it section by section

+Blockers

+1. I need to have a containers, that does the left and right alignment properly. --> resolved it for now with 10% margin always on left and right.
+I want to do this with margin auto

+Issues with each component

+1. Header with icon and navbar
+   Issues
+   a.
+Need to put a different icon.
+Learn to create your icon and then put it here.
+   b.
+Need to style the links.
+It is looking very upgly at this moment.
+   c.
+The links should be in same horizontal line as the icon.
+2. Main section -1 --> two line intro with two images Issues
+   a.
+Need to create the images, and then put it here.
+3. Main section -2 --> a little background.
+Then there is what all expertise is there Issues
+   a.
+Put a different background color here, to make it stand out from previous section
+   b.
+Need to style the paragraph

+Work on below still needs to be started 4.
+Main section -3 --> recent work with different companies 5.
+Main section -4 --> Companies with whih collaborated 6.
+Main section -5 --> Startup products created 7.
+Main section -6 --> Testimonials 8.
+Footer section --> for connecting and collaborating